I’ve set 2 new roles for my e-commerce site – “seller” and “buyer”. Each role should have its own registration page with different fields.

 Plugins authors try to offer you workarounds, but the truth is you shouldn’t be required to mess around with the code trying to filter the fields that aren’t relevant on a specific form.
 Nor to be advised to use CSS to hide fields, which of course can break stuff if you need some kind of validation for the extra fields.

 That’s the main reason we made sure that this process is really straight forward in Profile Builder.
+In this tutorial, we’ll explain how you can set up multiple user registration forms.

 When to use Multiple User Registration Forms?